Contents of Table

-It would be an exaggeration to state that every business enterprise is either planning or has already moved to cloud.
+It would not be an exaggeration to state that most business enterprises are either planning or have already moved to cloud.
 This is applicable to businesses of all sizes and from all categories across the globe.
+But what are driving factors towards this widespread cloud adoption?

-The projected growth of 30 percent CAGR between 2013 and 2018 for expenditure involved in adoption of cloud platforms as well as infrastructure by Goldman Sachs is a sound testimony to the extent of cloud adoption by organizations.
+The projected growth of 18% percent CAGR between 2019 and 2026 for expenditure involved in adoption of cloud platforms as well as infrastructure by globenewswire is a sound testimony to the extent of cloud adoption by organizations.

-Accelerated growth of cloud is associated with growing number of workloads that are shifted to cloud as well as enhancement of total IT budget that is earmarked for cloud computing.
+Accelerated growth of cloud can be measured by the number of workloads that are increasingly being shifted to cloud as well as enhancement of total IT budget that is earmarked for cloud computing.

 We need to look at some of the interesting results of a study conducted by Cloud Security Alliance in order to understand the overall attitude of enterprises towards cloud computing.
 The study revealed that one third of all organizations that were surveyed are serious about adopting cloud services lock stock and barrel.

-As many as 86 percent of enterprises, are already spending some part of IT budget towards IT services.
-There are another 79 percent of organizations that are consistently being asked by end users to go for wide assortment of cloud applications.
-The list of cloud applications requested by end users is topped by content sharing followed by social media, collaboration, file sharing, and communication to name a few.
+As many as 71 percent of enterprises, are already spending some part of IT budget towards IT services.
+There are another 61 percent of organizations that have migrated their workloads to the cloud in 2020.

-In addition to customer requests, there is a plethora of factors that are contributing to increasing rate of cloud adoption.
-Cloud services have been helping organizations improve productivity; improve market response time, and lower cost.
+Cloud services have been helping organizations improve productivity; improve market response time, and lower cost that also account for the key business drivers for cloud adoption.
 This was the opinion of 460 decision makers in senior positions of finance functions across diverse enterprises.

 The study conducted by reputed market research company Vanson Bourne and titled as ‘The Business Impact of Cloud’ listed 11 factors that can be termed as drivers of cloud adoption in addition to specific improvements that are mentioned above.
-In spite of the non-IT backgrounds of these 460 finance executives, they have been actively engaged in discussing cloud adoption strategies in their respective organizations.
+Platform as a service (PaaS) will grow by 21% in 2021.
+And in the study conducted by Vanson Bourne, the 460 finance executives that participated, despite their non-IT backgrounds, have been actively engaged in discussing cloud adoption strategies in their respective organizations.

 The most visible change of cloud is reduction of existing IT infrastructure without any impact on capabilities.
 Many organizations have been able to entirely eliminate the need for onsite infrastructure by reducing staff expenditure and maintenance costs of physical infrastructure.